In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 Or utilize the Earth 911 recycling hotline to locate drop-off programs for hazardous and non-hazardous materials: 1-800-CLEANUP (800-253-2687) or www.earth911.org

-Did you know that Americans purchase nearly 3 billion dry-cell batteries every year to power radios, toys, cellular phones, watches, laptop computers, and portable power tools?
+Did you know Americans purchase nearly 3 billion dry-cell batteries yearly to power radios, toys, cellular phones, watches, laptops, and portable power tools?
 Dry-cell batteries include alkaline and carbon zinc (9-volt, D, C, AA, AAA), Rechargeable Batteries (used in cell phones and power tools), and Button Cell Batteries (used in watches, cameras, and hearing aids).
 On average, each person in the United States discards eight dry-cell batteries per year.

-Batteries contain heavy metals such as mercury, lead, cadmium, and nickel, which can contaminate the environment when batteries are improperly disposed of.
-When incinerated, certain metals might be released into the air or can concentrate in the ash produced by the combustion process.
+Batteries contain heavy metals such as mercury, lead, cadmium, and nickel, which can contaminate the environment when improperly disposed of.
+When incinerated, certain metals might be released into the air or can concentrate in the ash produced by combustion.
 Recycling batteries keep heavy metals out of landfills and the air.
 Recycling also saves resources because recovered plastic and metals can be used to make new batteries.

 To encourage Signal Hill residents to dispose of their household batteries properly, Public Works has provided three locations for the proper collection of household batteries.
 This program offers battery collection containers at: